 What are the advantages of an intracapsular tonsillectomy?

-Written by: Mr Sam Khemani
+Written in association with: Mr Sam Khemani

 Published: